gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 ```

 In the `SimpleMemobj`, first, it should always be blocked when we
-receive a response since the object is blocking.
-Before sending the
+receive a response since the object should be waiting for the response.
-packet back to the CPU side, we need to mark that the object no longer
+Before sending the packet back to the CPU side, we need to mark that the
-blocked.
-This must be done *before calling `sendTimingResp`*.
-Otherwise,
+object is no longer blocked.
+This must be done *before calling
-it is possible to get stuck in an infinite loop as it is possible that
+`sendTimingResp`*.
+Otherwise, it is possible to get stuck in an infinite
-the master port has a single callchain between receiving a response and
+loop as it is possible that the request port has a single callchain between
-sending another request.
+receiving a response and sending another request.

 After unblocking the `SimpleMemobj`, we check to see if the packet is an
 instruction or data packet and send it back across the appropriate port.